Duz you need somebuddy who can

 We are the only trainers in the Philadelphia area with extensive experience with reactive dogs (i.e. dogs who bark and/or lunge around other dogs, people or moving objects like bikes).
 Like Casey said about her dog Leroy in the photo gallery, owners of reactive dogs at some point realize, "...training my dog will be an ongoing process."
 Making progress with reactive dogs means a lot of practice—and their owners need a safe, low-stress place to work with their dogs around other dogs.
 Once they know the basics, that last part is often the challenge so we create safe dog-to-dog or dog-to-moving-object setups and are there to observe, guide and coach the handlers as they practice with their dogs.
 Keeping the dogs below threshold is key.
 Most reactive dog clients use a mix of at least two of these services: a behavior consultation, private lessons, group classes and working retreats at our spacious headquarters, Sweet Spot Farm in Quakertown.
 This mix of offerings is something we call Reactive University because one lesson or class is only the tip of the iceberg for Reactive Rovers and their patient, dedicated owners.

 For a lot of people, these are a great starting point and may be all your dog ever needs.
-We can take your dog from basic training through to dog sports and even Canine Good Citizen certification.
+We can take your dog or new puppy from basic training through to dog sports and even Canine Good Citizen certification.
 We have a core set of classes that are always running and some that we only do a few times a year.
 See our current listings.

 We use humane teaching equipment and methods based in science and natural animal behavior.
 We don't force dogs to do things to get results.
 We work on establishing communication and having a dog learn to 'tune in' to their owners.
 This teaches them to include humans in their decision making process.
 We've found that establishing trust and being a reliable, predictable handler can help boost the confidence of a fearful dog and helps a very confident dog learn to work with the handler as a team.
 The goal is to root the dog-human relationship in trust, give and take, and communication.